wellinthatcase/lively/README.md

 Lively intends on being a plug & play replacement for the default Notepad application on Windows.
 The only additional functionality intended is the ability to edit content font (inc. size, color), and support of toggable live WYSIWYG markdown.

+# Using Lively
+In the main editor, Lively has good support of rich formatting.
+Most notably, CTRL+B to enable bold text, and CTRL+I to use italic.
+Alternatively, you can press CTRL+P to display your text in full HTML Markdown in an embedded browser.
+As of now, this browser has no style.
+However, the markdown does work to full extent.

 # What's it look like so far?
 It's still quite base, so stay weary.